Practice Areas

 There are many common causes of slip-and-fall accidents, including:

 In many cases, some of these situations may have been directly caused by someone’s negligence.
 No matter who you think was at fault, it’s always important to discuss details with an experienced slip-and-fall attorney.
-An attorney can help you understand if you have a case and how to move forward if you do.
+Slip and fall accident lawyers can help you understand if you have a case and how to move forward if you do.

 Slip-&-Fall Laws in Michigan